heesuan/Geology-Forecast-Challenge-Private-4th-prize/README.md

 The overall prediction pipeline was structured into a three-stage iterative loop: data preprocessing, model selection, and performance refinement.
 Among these, I placed particular emphasis on the data preprocessing stage, considering the specific characteristics and constraints of the dataset.
 My primary objective was to handle missing values in a way that best preserved the underlying structure of the data, especially its linear trends and occasional abrupt transitions.

 Note: Since I did not fix the random seed during training, the results may vary slightly with each run.
-However, setting the seed to 0 tends to produce predictions that are close to the original 4th-place submission.
 Additionally, the same best-performing prediction was duplicated across all 10 realizations, which does not fully satisfy the task requirement for uncertainty quantification.
 I sincerely apologize for this oversight.
+Nevertheless, as seen in my submission history, not every run yielded a high score, but the overall performance showed a gradual improvement over time.
+When the performance did improve, it often resulted in scores that surpassed those of the top-ranking submissions.

-Nonetheless, I kindly ask that you consider the integrity and originality of the methodology presented in this code when making any further assessments.
+I kindly ask that you consider the integrity and originality of the methodology presented in this code when making any further assessments.

 # Data Processing